 While we didn’t get many photos during this process, we do have a quick video showing how we removed our RV kitchen sink:

 Socket Wrench Set (if you don’t have sockets and a socket wrench it may be best to purchase a set)

 The first thing I did was cut through the caulking around the top of the sink with my utility knife.
 You’re going to need to put a decent amount of pressure behind the knife to cut through the caulking.
 Make sure not to put too much pressure, because you want to avoid causing damage to the sink or the countertops.
-If you’re planning to replace the sink and countertop completely you may not need to worry some much about it :).
+If you’re planning to replace the sink and countertop completely you may not need to worry so much about it :).

 After you have the thin layer of caulk cut you will want to go underneath the sink.
 There you should find a drain pipe (possibly 2 depending on your sink) along with the hot water in and the cold water in.

 These are the three plumbing lines (4 in our case, considering the 2 drain pipes) you will want to disconnect.
 They may be attached pretty tight, you’ll want to have a pair of pliers (or vice-grip) handy in order to loosen them up.
 Once I had ours completely loose I made sure everything was completely detached by separating the pipes from the sink.
 By doing this I ensured the sink would pull out when I was ready.